Iranian Embassy siege: Special Air Service

 The Special Air Service (SAS) is a regiment of the British Army and part of the United Kingdom's special forces, originally formed in the Second World War to conduct irregular warfare.
 Western European governments were prompted to form specialist police and military counter-terrorist units following the Munich massacre at the 1972 Olympic Games, during which a police operation to end a hostage crisis ended in chaos.
 In the resulting firefight, a police officer, most of the hostage-takers, and all of the hostages were killed.
-In response, West Germany created GSG 9, which was quickly followed by the French GIGN.
+In response, West Germany created GSG 9, widely regarded as the first modern dedicated tactical counter-terrorism and hostage-rescue unit, and was quickly followed by the French GIGN.

 Following these examples, the British government, worried that the country was unprepared for a similar crisis in the United Kingdom, ordered the formation of the Counter Revolutionary Warfare (CRW) Wing of the SAS.
 This became the UK's primary anti-terrorist and anti-hijacking unit.
-The SAS had taken part in counter-insurgency operations abroad since 1945, and had trained the bodyguards of influential people whose deaths would be contrary to British interests.
-Thus, it was believed to be better prepared for the role than any unit in the police or elsewhere in the armed forces.
-The CRW Wing's first operational experience was the storming of Lufthansa Flight 181 in 1977, when a small detachment of soldiers were sent to assist GSG 9, the elite West German police unit set up after the events of 1972.
+The SAS had taken part in counter-insurgency operations abroad since 1945 and had provided training to the protective teams of foreign officials whose security was regarded as important for regional stability and British foreign policy.
+As a result, it was considered better prepared for the role than any unit in the UK police or elsewhere in the British armed forces.
+The CRW Wing's first overseas deployment came during the hijacking of Lufthansa Flight 181 in 1977, when two SAS members were sent by the British government as liaison officers in an advisory and support capacity to assist the German authorities, their primary task being to draw on regional knowledge of the Arabian Peninsula gained during their SAS service, liaise with local authorities in the region, and provide auxiliary tactical assistance as GSG 9 planned and carried out the rescue operation.